KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/Visualize-data-ggplot2-and-more.md

 teaching: 20
 exercises: 20
 questions:
-- "How to visualise my data?"
+- "How to plot data with ggplot2?"

 objectives:
 - "Visualise your data using xxx"